 - You need to have cinnamons in your breeding program; cinnamons have a softer quality feather.

-- You need opalines in your program, opalines have bigger and more spots, they will take over your aviary if you are not careful.
+- You need opalines in your program, opalines have bigger and more spots because they have a wider shorter feather.
+They will take over your aviary if you are not careful.

 - You should breed nothing but normals when you start, normal grays, grey greens, skys, etc. Focus on nothing but quality and size in your aviary.
 If you start breeding for color, you will never get the quality and size on your birds you need.
 Once you have big quality birds you can branch off into whatever color you choose.